-If you don’t know what a blue checkmark is, it’s basically an icon that shows that the account is authentic and truly represents the person(s) associated with the account.
+If you don’t know what a blue checkmark is, it’s an icon that shows that the account is authentic and represents the person(s) associated with it.

 A Facebook/Instagram/Twitter verified account badge is always placed next to the account name and is only applied by the platform itself.

 What’s usual is that verified Twitter accounts are people or brands in the fields of music, acting, fashion, politics, journalism, media, sports, business and other key interest areas.
 Basically, you have to be a public figure of sorts to get verified on Twitter.

 But what exactly is a public figure?
 A public figure is someone who gets recognized by the media as an important person or expert in their industry.

 Think about it like this.
 Chances are, if someone has a Wikipedia page, they are a public figure.
 In order to be alive and have a Wikipedia page about you, you need to have around 10 articles talking about you from major publications.